-- applies nationally - is made up of the Australian Quality Training Framework (AQTF) and nationally endorsed Training Packages.
-The AQTF is the agreed quality framework for the national VET system.
+- applies nationally - is made up of the VET Quality Framework [formerly referred to as the Australian Quality Training Framework (AQTF)] and nationally endorsed Training Packages.
+This is the agreed quality framework for the national VET system.

 The Australian Qualification Framework (AQF) is the policy framework that defines all qualifications recognised nationally in post-compulsory education and training in Australia.
 HSC VET course qualifications are recognised within the AQF.